magento/devdocs/guides/v2.1/cloud/reference/docker-config.md

 ## Launch a Cloud Docker environment, `ece-tools` v2002.0.13 and later

-Use `ece tools` v2002.0.13 or later to generate the Docker compose configuration, convert `.php` configuration files to `.env` files, and install {{site.data.var.ece}} on a read-only file system in the Docker container.
+Use `ece tools` v2002.0.13 or later to generate the Docker compose configuration, convert `.php` configuration files to `.env` files, install {{site.data.var.ece}}, and deploy to a read-only file system in the Docker container.

 1. Download a template from the [Magento Cloud repository](https://github.com/magento/magento-cloud){:target="\_blank"}.